 Conclusion.
 America's tobacco-growing operations directly support 15,549 jobs paying \$380,983,130 in labor income and support a total of 25,701 jobs paying nearly one billion dollars in labor income throughout the agricultural sector.
-Every dollar lost in the sale of tobacco leaf on the farm accounts for \$1.78 lost to the larger economy.
-Considering the menthol ban risks reducing \$113,708,826 to \$174,023,942 in demand for tobacco leaf, the total annual risk to the United States' economy can be estimated to be between \$316,110,536 and \$483,786,559.
+Though it is difficult to precisely quantify the amount of cigar type tobacco produced in the United States and the percentage that will be affected by the Proposed Rule, every dollar lost in the sale of tobacco leaf on the farm accounts for \$1.78 lost to the larger U.S. economy.